 The Alliance has effectively mobilised EU Member States, but also EFTA and EU candidate countries and a large number of stakeholders to engage in quality apprenticeships.
 It has facilitated networking, cooperation and sharing of good practices and Cedefop and the European Training Foundation (ETF) have provided strategic expert support.
 The Alliance has equally contributed to raising awareness of the benefits of apprenticeships.

-Please consider the document "High-performance apprenticeships & work-based learning: 20 guiding principles – 2015" as a key reference document available in English, French, Turkish and Armenian.
+Please consider the document "High-performance apprenticeships & work-based learning: 20 guiding principles – 2015" as a key reference document available in English, French, German, Turkish and Armenian.

 The Alliance is a platform for sharing experiences and learning from best practices.
 You can also find partners, develop new ideas and initiatives, and access the latest news and tools on apprenticeships.
 Stakeholders interested in making a pledge should complete the pledge application form and return it by email.
 To find out more, have a look at the frequently asked questions or send an email if you wish to receive the EAfA Newsletter.Register your concrete apprenticeship and training opportunities on the new Drop'pin website.